 Wildlife Action Plan

-The first version of Michigan's Wildlife Action Plan was completed in 2005.
-The Department of Natural Resources and partner organizations across the state are currently working on revising that plan.
-The revised plan will focus on priority habitats, and use rare and common wildlife as measures of progress towards achieving the plan's goals.
-The draft priorities link with existing programs and plans such as the Michigan Waterfowl Legacy, the Lake Sturgeon Rehabilitation Strategy, the Kirtland's Warbler Recovery Plan and the Pheasant Restoration Initiative.
+The revised plan focuses on priority habitats, and uses rare and common wildlife as measures of progress towards achieving the plan's goals.
+The partner-identified priorities link with existing programs and plans such as the Michigan Waterfowl Legacy, the Lake Sturgeon Rehabilitation Strategy, the Kirtland's Warbler Recovery Plan and the Pheasant Restoration Initiative.

 The Wildlife Action Plan continues to bring public and private organizations together to work towards shared goals.
 Partners can voluntarily choose to implement conservation actions identified in the plan that will also help meet their own goals and needs.
 Collaborating on conservation will benefit rare and game wildlife, and strengthens Michigan's natural resources for current and future generations.

 - Warmwater Streams and Their Headwaters

 - Big Rivers

 - St. Clair - Detroit River System